maryclare/atsa/content/slides/slides_1.md

 Getting Started
 ========================================================
-author: Maryclare Griffin
 date: 1/22/19

 Getting the S&S Data
 ========================================================

-All of the datasets used in S&S are in the `astsa` package.
+All of the datasets used in S&S are in the `astsa` package

 ```r
 install.packages("astsa")
 ```

-We are going to take a quick look at the `chicken` data.
+We are going to take a quick look at the `chicken` data

 ```r
 library(astsa)